wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 - allowAnyHostname

-  If the Keycloak server requires HTTPS and this config option is set to `true` the Keycloak serverâ€™s certificate is validated via the truststore, but host name validation is not done.
+  If the Keycloak server requires HTTPS and this config option is set to `true` the Keycloak server¡¯s certificate is validated via the truststore, but host name validation is not done.
 This setting should only be used during development and **never** in production as it will partly disable verification of SSL certificates.
 This seting may be useful in test environments.
 This is *OPTIONAL*.
 The default value is `false`.

 - truststore

   The value is the file path to a truststore file.
-If you prefix the path with `classpath:`, then the truststore will be obtained from the deploymentâ€™s classpath instead.
+If you prefix the path with `classpath:`, then the truststore will be obtained from the deployment¡¯s classpath instead.
 Used for outgoing HTTPS communications to the Keycloak server.
 Client making HTTPS requests need a way to verify the host of the server they are talking to.
 This is what the trustore does.
 The keystore contains one or more trusted host certificates or certificate authorities.
-You can create this truststore by extracting the public certificate of the Keycloak serverâ€™s SSL keystore.
+You can create this truststore by extracting the public certificate of the Keycloak server¡¯s SSL keystore.
 This is *REQUIRED* unless `disableTrustManager` is `true`.

 - truststorePassword